DonBower/HamGoBox/fldigi/README_MAC.md

 ||||||

-## Connect the Radio
+## Connect the FT-991 Radio
 Use the [RT-42 USB-A to USB-B 6-Ft Cable](https://www.rtsystemsinc.com/RT-42-USB-A-to-USB-B-6-Ft-Cable_p_542.html) cable from RT Systems

+## Configure flrig
+1. [Download](http://www.w1hkj.com/files/flrig/flrig-1.4.2_bs.dmg) the flrig-1.4.2_bs.dmg file.
+_bs is for Big Sur, 11.x
+_hs is for macOS High Sierra, 10.13.x
+_lion is for macOS Lion, 10.7.x
+1. Open the .dmg file and copy the app to your /Applications folder
+1. Open the flrig application from the Launchpad
+1. Open the Config menu and select Setup>Transceiver<br>
+Set the values as show in the graphic:
+![alt-text][flrig.config.xcvr]

+![alt-text][flrig.console]

 ## Using the FT-991A with fldigi and flrig

 CAT control involves both software and settings on the radio itself.
-The default radio settings on the FT-991A are not likely to work “out of the box”.
+The default radio settings on the FT-991 are not likely to work “out of the box”.

 Some initial things to verify are in place: